ZHANGJialiHappy/PCPP/week02/code-exercises/answer.md

 mi.set(42) -> while(mi.get==0)
 ```

-- the CPU is notallowed to keep the value of mi in the register of the CPU or cache and must flush it to main memory.
+- the CPU is not allowed to keep the value of mi in the register of the CPU or cache and must flush it to main memory.

 3. No, if main thread and t thread run in different CPU and the data is not flushed into main memory immediately: